 - By working with Surrey County Council and their Local transport Plan 4 we will promote active travel schemes.
-We submitted our formal, cross service response to the consultation in October 2021. - We will develop, consult on, and introduce a Supplementary Planning Document (SPD) on climate change by mid 2022.
+We submitted our formal, cross service response to the consultation in October 2021. - We will develop, consult on, and introduce a Supplementary Planning Document (SPD) on climate change by mid-2022.
 Procurement of external specialists to lead on the development of the SPD, in conjunction with Members and officers, commenced in Autumn 2021 and is on track for delivery in accordance with this timescale.

 Ref.
 Action During the Year 1 (1 Oct 2020 - 30 Sep 2021) Key Focus in Year 2 & 3 (1 Oct 2021 - 31 March 2023) Responsible Officers 4.1 Implement Waverley's Carbon Neutrality Action Plan Set up a Climate Emergency officers group and a Climate Emergency Board to drive the delivery of the action plan.
 The appointment of a Sustainable Transport Officer has enabled active involvement in shaping the walking and cycling infrastructure in the borough, working with stakeholders and partners on developing projects such as the Guildford and Godalming Greenway and gateways projects and Hale trail cycle path.
 Currently reviewing the action plan with the assistance of a consultancy.
 An annual update will be presented in January 2022.
-Adopted an Electric Vehicle strategy in April 2020 and working on its delivery by rolling out Electric Vehicle chargers in our car parks and working with SCC on developing a network of onstreet chargers.
+Adopted an Electric Vehicle strategy in April 2020 and working on its delivery by rolling out Electric Vehicle chargers in our car parks and working with SCC on developing a network of on- street chargers.
 Developing a number of solar PV projects on council buildings as well as carparks and the possibility of a solar farm.
 Launched the Taking the Jump campaign.
 Further development of the action plan by progressing projects that are already underway.
-Richard Homewood - Head of Environmental Services 4.2 Promote reduction and reuse as well as recycling so as to achieve our targets on household waste and recycling.
+Richard Homewood - Head of Environmental Services 4.2 Promote reduction and re- use as well as recycling so as to achieve our targets on household waste and recycling.
 The covid pandemic and particularly the lockdowns have had a negative impact, actually increasing tonnages of both household waste and recycling.
 Develop a media campaign with the Communications Team and the Surrey Environmental Partnership to promote reduction and reuse as well as recycling.
 Richard Homewood - Head of Environmental Services, Interim Environmental Services Manager (NB) 4.3 Promote a pedestrian- friendly and cycle- friendly transport network.
-Adopted LPP1 Strategic Policy ST1 - Sustainable Transport which seeks to ensure that development schemes provide for pedestrians and cyclists, either LPP2 to be submitted for examination.
+Adopted LPP1 Strategic Policy ST1 - Sustainable Transport which seeks to ensure that development schemes provide for pedestrians and cyclists, either directly or indirectly through contributions.
+Pre submission LPP2 Policy DM9 - sets out detailed development management criteria for LPP2 to be submitted for examination.
 Climate Change SPD to be adopted in Spring/Summer 2022 following consultation.
-Zac Ellwood - Head of Planning and Economic Development,
+Further development of the active travel projects.
+Completion of the bike shelter pilot.
+Zac Ellwood - Head of Planning and Economic Development, Planning Policy Manager (GP)